 How long does a penalty APR last?

-There are certain factors that will determine whether your standard APR is reinstituted, such as paying off the minimum balance, not making late payments and staying within your credit card limit.
-If you continue to run the outstanding balance, however, the penalty APR could stay in place indefinitely.
+Actions that can influence your issuer to reinstate your standard APR include paying off the minimum balance, making on-time payments and staying within your credit card’s limit.
+Conversely, If you continue to engage in negative behaviors, the penalty APR could remain indefinitely.